scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

         point=beijing, base_point=paris)

 Using the Riemannian exponential and logarithm instead of the linear addition and substraction, allows to generalize many learning algorithms to manifolds.
-The next tutorials show more involved examples of learning algorithms on manifold, that use these elementary operations.
+We presented their use on the sphere; yet, :code:`geomstats` provides their implementation for over 15 different manifolds in its :code:`geometry` module.
+The next tutorials show more involved examples of learning algorithms on manifold, that rely on these elementary operations.

 Tutorial: Classification of SPD matrices
 ----------------------------------------